-Additionally, your resting heart rate and your blood pressure will decrease, which lower the risk of heart attack.
+Additionally, your resting heart rate and your blood pressure will decrease, which lowers the risk of heart attack.

-Exercising and having a healthy weight can have major benefits on your bone health.
-Weight-bearing exercises, in particular, have the greatest positive effects on your bones.
+Exercising and having a healthy weight can have a significant positive influence on your bone health.
+Weight-bearing exercises, in particular, are the best for your bones.
 These include running, jumping rope, stair climbing and skiing.
 Additionally, according to the Medicine and science in sports and exercise’s study, resistance training can also improve bone density.

-Changes in your skeleton will start to be measurable after half a year, and your bone density will increase after 12 months of exercising.
+Changes in your skeleton will become measurable after about half a year.
+And after 12 months of exercising, your bone density will start increasing too.
 The higher your bone density, the lower the chances of fracture.

 We usually don’t think about this, but exercising doesn’t only have physical, but also mental benefits.
-First of all, exercising is an amazing way of stress relief.
-After a year of “gym-therapy”, your body will learn how to deal with mental stress effectively.
+First of all, working out is an amazing way of stress relief.
+After a year of “gym-therapy”, your body will learn how to deal with mental stress in a more effective way.
 And as we all know, less stress means better mental health.

 Secondly, exercising can also reduce anxiety.
-According to the Society for Adolescent Medicine’s publication, physical activity raises self-esteem, which completely makes sense.
-After a year of regular exercising, you’ll definitely feel better in your skin and become more confident.
+According to the Society for Adolescent Medicine’s publication, physical activity boosts self-esteem.
+Which is quite a no-brainer, since after a year of regularly hitting the gym, you’ll definitely feel better in your skin and become more confident.

-Lastly, you’ll also experience better brain function and sharpen memory.
-The surprising perks of exercising.
+Lastly, more of a surprising perk is that you’ll also experience better brain function and sharpen memory.

-Leaving the most important one as last, exercising will not feel like an obligation anymore.
-After one year, you’ll finally enjoy your workouts and maybe even become a little bit addicted.
-After experiencing all the benefits, you’ll suddenly feel like wanting to go to the gym.
+Leaving the most important one to the end, working out will not feel like an obligation anymore.
+After one year, you’ll finally start enjoying your workouts and maybe even become a little bit addicted.
+After seeing and feeling all the benefits, you’ll feel like wanting to go to the gym.
 But don’t worry, as long as it’s a healthy addiction, it’ll be for your own good!

 So now that you know how your body changes from exercising, don’t wait anymore!
 Get up, go to the gym and start enjoying all these health benefits after day one!